MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-storage.md

 Analyze the throughput and bandwidth required for your SQL data files to determine the number of data disks, including the log file and `tempdb`.
 Throughput and bandwidth limits vary by VM size.
 To learn more, see [VM Size](/azure/virtual-machines/sizes)

-Add additional data disks and use disk striping for more throughput.
+Add more data disks and use disk striping for more throughput.
 For example, an application that needs 12,000 IOPS and 180-MB/s throughput can use three striped P30 disks to deliver 15,000 IOPS and 600-MB/s throughput.

 To configure disk striping, see [disk striping](storage-configuration.md#disk-striping).

 ## Disk capping

-There are throughput limits at both the disk and virtual machine level.
+There are throughput limits at both the disk and VM level.
 The maximum IOPS limits per VM and per disk differ and are independent of each other.

 Applications that consume resources beyond these limits will be throttled (also known as capped).
-Select a virtual machine and disk size in a disk stripe that meets application requirements and won't face capping limitations.
+Select a VM and disk size in a disk stripe that meets application requirements and won't face capping limitations.
 To address capping, use caching, or tune the application so that less throughput is required.

 For example, an application that needs 12,000 IOPS and 180 MB/s can:

 - Use the [Standard_M32ms](/azure/virtual-machines/m-series), which has a maximum uncached disk throughput of 20,000 IOPS and 500 MBps.
 - Stripe three P30 disks to deliver 15,000 IOPS and 600-MB/s throughput.
-- Use a [Standard_M16ms](/azure/virtual-machines/m-series) virtual machine and use host caching to utilize local cache over consuming throughput.
+- Use a [Standard_M16ms](/azure/virtual-machines/m-series) VM and use host caching to utilize local cache over consuming throughput.

 VMs configured to scale up during times of high utilization should provision storage with enough IOPS and throughput to support the maximum VM size while keeping the overall number of disks less than or equal to the maximum number supported by the smallest VM SKU targeted to be used.